How it works

 402 Payment Required | No payment yet, or the submitted proof is missing / invalid / insufficient — re-pay against the returned challenge. |

-x402 settlement uses mainnet USDC on Base (
+x402 settlement uses mainnet USDC on Base (network

-or tokens.
-Settlement is performed by Coinbase’s hosted facilitator; Sprintcheckout never holds funds.
+on other chains or tokens.
+Settlement is performed by Coinbase’s hosted CDP facilitator; Sprintcheckout